MNP LLP: MNP Ltd.

-Saskatoon office won in 2012 and 2013.

 MNP Corporate Finance Inc.

 MNP Corporate Finance Inc. is a subsidiary of MNP LLP which offers investment banking and corporate finance services to Canadian businesses in the mid-market sector, with typical transaction value range between $3 million and $300 million.
-Services offered by MNPCF include: divestitures (sell-side M&A), mergers and acquisitions (buy-side M&A), financing (capital raising), transaction advisory services, and due diligence.
+Services offered by MNPCF include: divestitures (sell-side M&A), acquisitions (buy-side M&A), financing (capital raising), transaction advisory services, and due diligence.

 MNP and Praxity

 In 2010 MNP joined Praxity, a global alliance of independent professional services firms.
 Praxity is a not-for-profit entity under Belgian law with its headquarters in London, England.
 Praxity consists of 65 participating firms, with a combined staff of over 56,280+ employees and 4,240+ partners and annual combined revenues of US$6.96 billion.
 Praxity firms have the capability, resource and scale to support clients ranging from small ambitious businesses to established global, listed organizations.

 Sports sponsorships

-MNP currently has multi-year partnership agreements with the Toronto Blue Jays, Winnipeg Jets, Montreal Alouettes and Saskatchewan Roughriders, as well as the naming rights to the MNP Park of Carleton University in Ottawa since 2015.

-In the Spring of 2022, MNP obtained the naming rights to the MNP Community & Sport Centre in Calgary.
+In the spring of 2022, MNP obtained the naming rights to the MNP Community & Sport Centre in Calgary.